craigea92/pokedex-app/README.md

 ## Semantic HTML
 A semantic element clearly describes its meaning to both the browser and the developer.
 Examples of Semantic HTML are form, table and article.

+## Async Functions

+When a function is declared as async, it automatically returns a Promise.
+Inside an async function, you can use the await keyword to pause the execution of the function until a Promise is resolved or rejected.
+Using an async function allows you to write asynchronous code that looks and behaves more like synchronous code, making it easier to work with Promises and handle asynchronous operations in a more sequential manner.